 In this work we use Incremental Strong-constraint 4-Dimensional Variational data assimilation (IS4D-Var), which generates increments to adjust the model initial conditions, boundary and surface forcings such that the difference between the model solution of the time-evolving flow and all available observations is minimised over an assimilation interval.
 The 4D-Var scheme uses the linearised model equations and their adjoint to compute the increment adjustments, such that the model is adjusted in a dynamically consistent way to minimise the difference between the observations and the modelled time-evolving ocean state.

-Using the linearised equations allows dynamical connections between state variables to propagate information from observed variables to unobserved, dynamically-linked variables.
+30 Using the linearised equations allows dynamical connections between state variables to propagate information from observed variables to unobserved, dynamically-linked variables.
 Because the linearised version of the governing equations is used, rather than the full nonlinear version, the assimilation interval length is limited such that the linear assumption remains reasonably valid and the nonlinearities do not grow too large.
-The state estimate is a solution of the model equations, and the minimistation process can be used to understand the sensitivity of the ocean circulation (e.g. Moore et al. (2009); Powell et al. (2012)).
+The state estimate is a solution of the model equations, and the minimistaion process can be used to understand the sensitivity of the modelled ocean circulation to initial conditions, boundary and surface forcing, and model parameters (e.g. Moore et al. (2009); Powell et al. (2012)).
 Zavala-Garay et al. (2012) used 4D-Var with ROMS to assimilate Sea Surface Height (SSH), Sea Surface Temperature (SST) and Expendable Bathythermograph (XBT) observations into a coarse resolution (18-30km) model of the EAC region.
-They use an empirical relationship between surface and subsurface properties to help propagate the dominant surface observations to the subsurface and improve their subsurface estimates.
+They use an empirical relationship between surface

+5 and subsurface properties to help propagate the dominant surface observations to the subsurface and improve their subsurface estimates.